Hedge funds brace for euro zone break-up

 "A euro break-up could be a 7 standard deviation event.
 A 6.5 standard deviation event occurs once every 34 million years, while a 50 percent fall in the Eurostoxx would be a 21 standard deviation event.
 This just highlights the flaws in a standard statistical approach."

-Credit default swaps (CDS), which are meant to pay out in the event of default, currency options or deeply out-of-the-money options, are among the favoured hedges, industry executives say, which has driven up option prices.
+Credit default swaps, which are meant to pay out in the event of default, currency options or deeply out-of-the-money options, are among the favoured hedges, industry executives say, which has driven up option prices.

 However, even here there is a concern over whether the counterparty can pay up.